DannyDiep963/CPSC254_RubberDuckyProject/README.md

 2. Plug in the device via USB port and do not touch the keyboard or mouse<br />

 Note:
-The current version is work only on Microsoft Windows 11
+The current version is work on Microsoft Windows 11

 ## References
 [CircuitPython](https://docs.circuitpython.org/en/6.3.x/README.html).<br />